What is UNICEF’s Child Friendly Cities Initiative?

 - The equity of a global brand, visibility for efforts and recognition if targets are achieved

 How can I get involved if my city is part of a pilot?

-If you are from Houston, TX; San Francisco, CA; Minneapolis, MN or Prince George's County, MD, we ask you to join us in telling your Mayor or County Executive why CFCI is important to you!
+If you are from Decatur, GA, Houston, TX; Johnson City, TN; Minneapolis, MN; Prince George's County, MD or San Francisco, CA, we ask you to join us in telling your Mayor or County Executive why CFCI is important to you!
 Go to act.unicefusa.org/CFCI to thank your Mayor or County Executive and tell them why it is important to you that your community become a UNICEF Child Friendly City or County!

 UNICEF USA’s CFCI offers an exciting opportunity for local stakeholders to work together to take a whole-community approach to improving outcomes for children.
 Are you a local business owner?
 A high school student?
 See below for roles you can play in supporting the initiative in your city:

 - The local government is responsible for facilitating collaboration across sectors by forming a Taskforce, which oversees the implementation of CFCI.
 Offering participatory processes for community members supports local democracy, while building pride and a feeling of ownership among a city’s constituents.

 - Children, young people, parents and service providers can participate in or help lead community assessments, contribute to community-led engagement projects and support activities outlined as part of a CFCI’s Local Action Plan.
 By getting involved in these opportunities, children and families can help ensure their needs are reflected in local policies, budgets and services.

 - Non-profit organizations or opinion leaders who advocate for children’s rights and well-being can work together with local authorities and help offer local service opportunities for volunteers.